weseek/growi-docker-compose/examples/with-backup/README.md

     AWS_ACCESS_KEY_ID=${Your IAM Access Key ID}
     AWS_SECRET_ACCESS_KEY=${Your IAM Secret Access Key}
     ```
-3. Copy config file of crond `./crontab/root`, and specify timing when execute mongodb-awesome-backup.
+3. Copy config file of crond `./crontab/root`, and specify the timing when you execute mongodb-awesome-backup.
 4. Set file permission `./crontab/root` to `root:root`.
 5. Edit `docker-compose.yml` these values
     - Set `S3_TARGET_BUCKET_URL` to valid URL of S3 bucket.
     - Set `SOME_FILE_NAME` to valid path of environment file you create.

-Then, you can get backup of MongoDB in S3.
-The backup container is already execute with Growi when `docker-compose up`.
+Then the backup container will be launched and it will backup MongoDB data to S3.

+6. Execute GROWI with backup
+    - `docker-compose up`

 ## Configurations